oapostrophe/oapostrophe.github.io/_posts/2021-07-04-ccpa-study.md

 ![If only all tracking was this wholesome]({{site.baseurl}}/assets/images/ccpa1/tracking-meme.jpg)

 What is such information used for, other than uncannily targeted ads following you around the internet?
 Here are just a few things that we know of:
-- The US military, who we know [uses phone metadata for targeting drone strikes](https://www.vice.com/en/article/3da8n9/the-problem-with-using-metadata-to-justify-drone-strikes), buys location data in bulk--including that [harvested from a popular prayer app](https://www.vice.com/en/article/jgqm5x/us-military-location-data-xmode-locate-x).
+- The US military, who we know [uses phone metadata for targeting drone strikes](https://www.vice.com/en/article/3da8n9/the-problem-with-using-metadata-to-justify-drone-strikes), buys location data in bulk--including that [harvested from a popular Muslim prayer app](https://www.vice.com/en/article/jgqm5x/us-military-location-data-xmode-locate-x).
 - Radical anti-abortion groups used location data to [target anti-choice ads](https://rewirenewsgroup.com/article/2016/05/25/anti-choice-groups-deploy-smartphone-surveillance-target-abortion-minded-women-clinic-visits/) at pregnant people in abortion clinic waiting rooms.
 - Major credit agencies use a wide range of harvested behavioral data to assign people profiles with names like ["credit hungry card switcher"](https://www.experian.com/assets/marketing-services/product-sheets/audience-lookbook.pdf), which influence their credit score, opportunities for loans, and ability to obtain housing.
 - Local law enforcement can obtain "geofencing" warrrants that allow them to blindly request the data of anyone whose device was near the scene of a crime, which has led to innocent people wrongfully [becoming crime suspects](https://www.nbcnews.com/news/us-news/google-tracked-his-bike-ride-past-burglarized-home-made-him-n1151761) and in at least one case even [jailed for a murder they didn't commit](https://www.phoenixnewtimes.com/news/google-geofence-location-data-avondale-wrongful-arrest-molina-gaeta-11426374).